22nd Jun 2010 Author: Matt Milgrom

 We don't often link constraint with creativity.
 But boundaries are rocket fuel for a struggling tender content writer.
 And it's all about tennis.

 As kids, my best mate and I spent our summers at the local tennis courts.
-Sometimes for fun we'd have a spirited game of "Crazy Tennis".
+Sometimes between sets we'd have a spirited game of "Crazy Tennis".
 For this version of the game we dispensed with conventional rules; the ball was never out, the lines meant nothing and the number of bounces immaterial.
 Despite the obvious freedom, those games never lasted long.
 Crazy Tennis was deadly boring - for good reason.

 Tennis is an exciting, creative game BECAUSE of the rules.
 Forcing a player to place a shot within a clearly defined boundary sharpens focus and fosters ingenuity.
 The same is true of tender writing.